BlockchainCommons/Research/README.md

 ## Status

-Each BCR has a status, which is indicated by a symbol in the first column of the table below.
-The following table describes the status symbols.
+Each BCR has a status, which is indicated by a symbol.

 | Symbol | Title | Description |
 |:--|:--|:--|